WEBSITE UPDATED Monday January 24, 2022

 http://sports.espn.go.com/outdoors/bassmaster/news/story?page=b_cons_bass_alive_launch

-Todd Driscoll is a district fisheries management biologist works for Texas Parks and Wildlife Department, Inland Fisheries, where he has worked >10 years.
-Todd received a B.S. in Fisheries Biology from Kansas State University and a M.S. in Fisheries Management from Mississippi State University.
+Todd Driscoll is a district fisheries management biologist for Texas Parks and Wildlife Department where he has worked for 10 years.
+He received a B.S. in Fisheries Biology from Kansas State University and a M.S. in Fisheries Management from Mississippi State University.
 His primary responsibilities include fisheries management of Sam Rayburn and Toledo Bend reservoirs in Southeast Texas.
 Todd is an avid bass angler and participates in approximately 25-30 local and regional bass tournaments per year.
 He also represents Lowrance Electronics as a Technical Pro Staffer, working tournament support and service at BASS, FLW, and owner’s tournaments across the country.

 We thank Todd Driscoll for his expressed permission to reprint all or parts of this article 8/26/2016.